Blog

 Key Features of SDMS

-SDMS solutions offer several essential features that set them apart from typical LIS systems/lab information management system software, which primarily deal with homogeneous data:
+SDMS solutions offer several essential features that set them apart from typical LIS systems and lab information management system software, which primarily deal with homogeneous data:

 These features support efficient handling of diverse data types, helping to streamline laboratory workflows and data management processes.